What are Accelerated Payment Notices and how might you be affected?

 You should seek professional advice if you receive a Follower Notice or APN, or suspect that HMRC may issue one – this should be independent of the scheme promoter.

 Scotland Debt Solutions works on behalf of residents in Scotland, and can offer the guidance you need in this stressful situation.
-We have vast experience of dealing with HMRC, and with four offices around Scotland, can arrange a free confidential meeting to discuss your situation at your convenience.
+We have vast experience of dealing with HMRC, and with five offices around Scotland, can arrange a free confidential meeting to discuss your situation at your convenience.